marf1234/marf1234/README.md

 ### Hi there 👋
 # Hi, I'm Andrei 👋
-Junior Software Engineer with more than 5 years of commertial experience.
-I have excellent knowledge in backend development on Java.
+Junior Software Engineer with more than 6 six month of commercial experience.
+I have excellent knowledge in Java core.
 In general worked with monolitic, microservice and serverless arthitectures.
-Big part of my acitities is open-source.
+Completed several pet projects.